hyp3rd/venvctl/README.md

 ### Containers limitations

-Currently, the only image available is based on **CentOS 8**.
-It fits the purpose of any **RHEL** based deployments, however it won't be useful in other scenarios.
+Currently, the container image available is based on **CentOS 8**.
+It fits the purpose of any **RHEL** based deployment; however, it won't be useful in other scenarios.
 More kernels will be added, stay tuned, or feel free to build your own and poke us.

 ## License